ram-p/Constrained-NL-Control/README.md

-# Constrained Nonlinear Control through Driftless Approximations
+# Constrained Nonlinear Control through Driftless Approximation

 This respository contains a simple code accompanying the paper ["Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation"](https://arxiv.org/abs/2509.06188).
 The code is particular to the second example of the paper, for the forced Van der Pol oscillator, but can be easily modified to suit a user's needs.